SysKitTeam/docs-point/common-tasks/permissions-review.md

 ### Governance - Permissions Review

-On the start date of the automated permissions review, **permissions review tasks are created in SysKit Point**, and **email requests sent to site owners**. **Each site included in the permissions review has one review task**, and that **task is assigned to all active site owners** of that particular site.
+On the start date of the automated permissions review, **permissions review tasks are created in SysKit Point**, and **email requests sent to site owners**. **Each site owner gets one permissions review task** and **that task includes all sites where the said user is site owner**.

 To **track the progress** of the currently active permissions review, SysKit Point Admins can **use the Governance screen**.
 To access it, **click the Governance tile** on the Home screen.